braungoodson/Carousel.js/README.md

 Carouseljs
 =======

-A JavaScript library for image slideshows.
+A JavaScript framework for image slideshows.

 Features
 =======